 My first impression was that the people of Kenya have that same measured, unrushed focus.
 Not all of them, of course, but enough to make me wonder whether silence and wind have become part of their collective psyche over the generations, the millennia.
 When you talk to them, it’s as if they do not stand in front of you but in the distance, thinking things over and staring at the ground.
 If I took that much time back home, they’d either run me down or lock me up.
 Maybe run me down and then lock me up.

 I also noticed something missing in Kenya, something that is pervasive in America.
 Aggression.
-I did not find anyone in Nairobi and the surrounding areas we visited to be aggressive or belligerent.
+I did not find anyone in Nairobi and the surrounding areas to be aggressive or belligerent.
 And I was in different places, from shopping malls and tourist sites (Karen Blixen Museum) to villages and orphanages.
 There was none of the repressed hostility you find, for example, in New York, San Francisco, or St. Louis.
 That is not to say that they don’t have problems, from urban crime and political instability to tribal tensions and corruption on a massive scale.
 But the everyday experience, my experience, did not reflect that.

 A friend of mine, a Brazilian, once referred to Americans as aggressive.
 He said it in passing, not to make a point.
 When I asked about it, he explained that most Brazilians believe we like to go to war, although he thought it came from our history of westward expansion and conquest of the wilderness, not from our psychic makeup as some claim (e.g., Marxists, New School theorists).

 Whether this aggressive streak comes from our history, psyche, capitalism, or something entirely different, it is there.
 It no doubt helped make us who we are and gave us abundance, but that does not mean it should continue to define us.
 Perhaps, as Noam Chomsky points out, it isn’t the people who are aggressive but government leaders and policies that lead to ongoing conflict across the globe.